Tayzn/EZShop/README.md

 ## Setting Up the Deployment

 ### 1. Generate a personal access token
-After forking, click on your picture -> settings in the top right of Github.
+Click on your picture -> settings in the top right of Github.
 Then, scroll to "Developer Settings" and click "Personal access tokens."
 Generate a new token with "repo" access and no expiration date.
 Make sure you copy the created token as you will not be able to see it after this.

 ### 2. Add a secret to the forked repo
-In the forked repo, go to settings -> secrets and click "New repository secret."
+Go to settings -> secrets and click "New repository secret."
 Name the secret "GH_TOKEN" and paste in the value you copied in the previous step.

 ### 3. Test your deployment